Setting up a Minecraft Java Edition Server on Ubuntu

 3. Inside this file, you must enter the following configuration.

-This file tells the service manager how to run our Java Minecraft server.
+This file tells the service manager how to run our Minecraft Java edition server on Ubuntu.
 For example, we are telling the system to run our service using the “mcserver” user we created earlier.

 [Unit]